 It is important to differentiate between "G-available" and "G-allowable."
 G-available is the maximum G the airplane is capable of generating based on airspeed (dynamic pressure)-the higher the airspeed, the more G-available.
 G-allowable is the maximum amount of G allowed without exceeding design limitations or damaging the airframe and is the operational limit of the airplane.
 G-available depends on whether or not the airplane is rolling or not when G is applied.
 When G-available exceeds G-allowable, it is possible to maneuver the airplane in a manner that exceeds G limits.
 G-available exceeds G-allowable at speeds in excess of maneuvering speed (VA).
 Maneuvering speed is different if the airplane is rolling vs. a "straight pull" when G is applied.
-Asymmetric maneuvering speed is always LOWER than symmetric maneuvering speed.
-Since maneuvering speed is not a fixed value, it is not displayed on the airspeed indicator.
+Asymmetric maneuvering speed is always LOWER than symmetric maneuvering speed indicator.

 Symmetric G Application/Maneuvering.
 Symmetric maneuvering occurs when only one primary flight control is applied at a time, i.e., maneuvering about a single axis of motion.
 For example, in a loop, ailerons and rudder remain neutral while elevator (pitch) is applied.
 Another example is "unload, roll, set lift vector (i.e., stop roll) and pull;" in this case, single-axis maneuvering is occurring sequentially to adjust the direction of the lift vector.
 An unloaded roll (using aileron), momentary pause followed by application of elevator to increase G-load may also be referred to as a "straight pull."
 The loop is an example of a straight pull.
-A simple unloaded aileron roll is another example of a single-axis maneuver.
-When maneuvering symmetrically, the airplane may be flown to design G limit (G-allowable).
+A simple unloaded aileron roll is another example of a single-axis maneuvering symmetrically, the airplane may be flown to design G limit (G-allowable).